Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 • Great for sneaking into combat to land a stealthy first attack and surprise your enemies.

 • Also great for escaping combat when things get desperate.
-But mostly during combat, you don’t want to be expending actions for the advantages of invisibility as they require an action and you can just hide for this with a bonus action (albeit to a lesser effect).
+But mostly during combat, you don’t want to be expending actions for the advantages of invisibility as they require an action and you can just hide for this with a bonus action (albeit for a lesser effect).

 • Perhaps the best use case for this is for stealthing around as you can make it last the full hour and remain relatively unnoticed.